kostiantyn-solianyk/readme_front_react/README.md

     ```

     **[Redux Thunk](https://github.com/reduxjs/redux-thunk)**
-    **Redux Thunk** is a **[middleware](https://searchapparchitecture.techtarget.com/definition/middleware)** that lets you call action creators that return a function instead of an action object.
+    is a **[middleware](https://searchapparchitecture.techtarget.com/definition/middleware)** that lets you call action creators that return a function instead of an action object.
 That function receives the store’s dispatch method, which is then used to dispatch regular synchronous actions inside the body of the function once the asynchronous operations have completed.

     **Installations**
     ```